noahschumacher/smunch-user-food-analysis/README.md

     2. Hierarchial
   - From inspection K-Means seems to reveal the most about the clusters.
   - The 3 significant clusters seem to be:
-    1. Protien, Dairy heavy
+    1. Protien, Dairy heavy: 48.90%
-    2. Vegan / Vegetarian
+    2. Vegan / Vegetarian: 39.71%
-    3. Seafood / Asian ingredients
+    3. Seafood / Asian ingredients: 11.39%
+  - Dimensionality Reduction:
+    1. PCA and tSNE dimensionality reduction were performed on the clusters.
+    2. For both PCA and tSNE 2D and 3D plots were generated to help visualize the these clusters.
+  - Cluster Profile Analysis:
+    1. Radar plots for each cluster were created to help Smunch identify and use the important ingredients for each cluster.
+    2. Thes Radar plots have been generated for 3 cluster groups (more to be made soon)
   - Other inspection is done on the hard labeled meals:
+    1. From manually assigned meals in Smunch DB the meal group breakdowns are as follows
-    1. Vegan
+    1. Vegan: 2.2%
-    2. Vegetarian
+    2. Vegetarian / Vegan: 11%
-    3. Animal Protien
+    3. Animal Protien: 10%

 #### Average Meal Rating Prediction:
   - Predicting the average rating of meal by users based on the ingredients in the meal.
+  - Feature and Target Description:
+    - Example Table:
   - Several models attempted (listed in order of performance.)
     1. Random Forrest Regressor 1% lower MSE
     2. Gradient Boost Regressor 1% lower MSE